If you're selling alcohol and you want to offer a discount, you must still follow minimum unit pricing.

-You're allowed to do this – the minimum unit price doesn't apply for complimentary drinks.
+You're allowed to do this.
+The minimum unit price does not apply for complimentary drinks.

 Businesses can still offer discount coupons for specific alcoholic drinks.
 They can also still offer 'threshold spend' vouchers (like "save £2 when you spend £15").

-However, they have to make sure that the final price – after these discounts are applied – doesn't fall below the minimum price.
+However, they have to make sure that the final price – after these discounts are applied – does not fall below the minimum price.

-For example, if the minimum price for a 2 litre bottle of 6% ABV cider is £6.00 and the shop sells it for that price, you can't use a discount coupon or a threshold spend voucher because that would make it cheaper than the minimum price of £6.
+For example, if the minimum price for a 2 litre bottle of 6% ABV cider is £6.00 and the shop sells it for that price, you cannot use a discount coupon or a threshold spend voucher.
+That would make it cheaper than the minimum price of £6.

 Businesses can still offer staff discounts when selling alcohol.

-However, they have to make sure that the final price – after the staff discount is applied – doesn't fall below the minimum price.
+However, they have to make sure that the final price – after the staff discount is applied – does not fall below the minimum price.

 Reward cards and gift vouchers